Esperia Striped Purple Glass Chandelier

-Materials: Metal chromed frame (iron) and 6 purple marbled and clear crystal hand-blown glass mushroom shaped diffusers.
+Materials: Metal chromed frame (iron) and chrome curved rods.
+6 purple striped and clear crystal hand-blown glass mushroom shaped diffusers.
 Bakelite sockets.

 Rod Length: 60 cm / 23.62’’